Australian detained in North Korea has 'safely left the country,' PM says

 Morrison thanked Sweden for the country's "invaluable assistance" in securing Sigley's release, saying it was an example of the effectiveness of inter-government cooperation and behind the scenes diplomacy.

-According to Canberra, Sigley has since "safely left" North Korea.
-NK News, a news site focused on North Korea for which Sigley has written in the past, reported separately that he is in China and will travel to Tokyo later Thursday.
+NK News, a news site focused on North Korea for which Sigley has written in the past, reported separately that he was in China and will travel to Tokyo later Thursday.

 As well as writing for NK News, Sigley tweeted regularly about life in Pyongyang, and founded Tongil Tours, a business handling visits to North Korea.
 He first visited North Korea in 2012, his family said in a statement, and is fluent in Korean and Mandarin.